CSE232-MSU/CSE232/labs/lab07.md

 This function prints all the elements of `v` to the output stream, `out`.
 Note that `out` and `v` are passed by reference.

-Store the function in functions.cpp, and put its declaration in functions.hpp like you did for `split()`. **Don't forget the semicolon!**
+Store the function in functions.cpp, and put its declaration in functions.hpp like you did for `split()`. **Don't forget the semicolon!** at the end.

 Compile the function (not build, compile) to make sure it follows the rules.